News and Resources

 Commercial Lenders’ Guide to Oregon Law

 McEwen Gisvold LLP has represented lenders in Oregon for over 125 years, and is one of a select few law firms on the west coast to be home to multiple members of the American College of Real Estate Lawyers (ACREL).
 This guide provides a basic outline of legal considerations in making commercial loans in the state of Oregon.
 This guide is not legal advice and does not create an attorney-client relationship.
-If you have questions about a specific transaction or area of Oregon law, please contact a McEwen Gisvold attorney by clicking the Real Estate/Business Team link above or calling 503-226-7321.
+If you have questions about a specific transaction or area of Oregon law, please contact a McEwen Gisvold attorney by calling 503-226-7321.

 Table of Contents: